Kalyani04/Task_Management_WebApp/README.md

 A simple and efficient Task Management Web Application built using Django and React.

 Features
   Task Creation: Easily create tasks with titles and descriptions.

   Task Status: Mark tasks as completed or incompleted.

   Task Editing: Edit task details, including title and description.

   Task Deletion: Remove tasks when they are no longer needed.

   View Options: Filter tasks by completed and incompleted status.

   User-Friendly Interface: A clean and intuitive user interface for managing tasks.

-Technologies Used
+Technologies Used :-

-Backend: Django (Python)
+  1.Backend: Django (Python)

-Frontend: React (JavaScript)
+  2.Frontend: React (JavaScript)

-Database: SQLite (Included with Django)
+  3.Database: SQLite (Included with Django)

-HTTP Requests: Axios
+  4.HTTP Requests: Axios

-Getting Started:
+Getting Started:-

   cd Task-Management-App-Using-Django-React

-Backend Setup:
+Backend Setup:-

   Navigate to the backend directory and create a virtual environment.

   cd backend

   python -m venv venv

   source venv/bin/activate   # On Windows

   Install backend dependencies and run the Django server.

   pip install -r requirements.txt

   python manage.py migrate

   python manage.py runserver

 Frontend Setup:

   Navigate to the frontend directory.

   cd frontend

   Install frontend dependencies and start the development server.

   npm install

   npm start

   Access the Application:

   Open your web browser and access the Task Management Web Application at http://localhost:3000/.

-Usage
+Usage:-

   Create, edit, and delete tasks as needed.

   Filter tasks by completed and incompleted status.

   Enjoy a streamlined task management experience!